 Chiuling has completed graduate work at Lesley University in intercultural relations and has worked at Brandeis as a Program Assistant in their International Students and Scholars Office.
 Prior to this, she had a distinguished teaching career at North Middlesex High School and F.A.
 Day Middle School as a Mandarin teacher.

 Jennifer oversees the day-to-day operations of the Prehealth Advising services for MIT students and alumni pursuing graduate study at medical, dental and other health profession schools.
 She provides direct career counseling and advising, as well as manages the Prehealth Advisor Program, which includes special workshops and a portfolio of mentoring programs such as the MIT Physician Shadow Program.
 Jennifer’s efforts are mainly aimed at providing students and alumni with opportunities to explore their career interests and to successfully prepare for application to health profession schools.
 Jennifer holds an M.Ed. in Higher Education Administration from Suffolk University and a B.A. in Psychology from Tufts University.
 Her experience includes five years in Higher Education with a primary emphasis on career counseling and advising.

 Assistant Director, Prehealth Evaluation

 Aleshia manages the Prehealth committee letter process.
 She holds a M.A. in School Counseling from Assumption College and a B.A. in Biology from Colby-Sawyer College.
-She is currently pursuing her doctorate degree at Regis College.
+She is currently pursuing her Ph.D. in Health Professions at Simmons College.
 Aleshia has worked in student advising at Worcester Polytechnic Institute.